Coming soon: why consider VCTs this tax year?

 How have VCTs performed?

 Supporting this performance is the growth of the companies in which VCTs invest.
-A third of VCTs are invested into companies have grown revenues 50% or more year on year – whereas only 3.2% of the UK’s top 350 listed businesses are growing at this rate.
+A third of VCTs are invested into companies have grown revenues 50% or more year on year – whereas only 3.2% of the UK’s top 350 listed businesses are growing at this rate (December 2021).

-Experienced investors considering VCTs as an option to diversity their portfolio need to be aware that, as with all investments, you could lose money.
-Moreover, the investment risks with VCTs are much greater than with more traditional investments; VCTs invest exclusively in small, young companies, potentially more likely to fail than larger and established businesses.
+Experienced investors considering VCTs need to be aware that, as with all investments, you could lose money.
+Moreover, the investment risks with VCTs are much greater than with more mainstream investments; VCTs invest exclusively in small, young companies, potentially more likely to fail than larger and established businesses.

-VCTs shares are also more difficult to sell than mainstream investments, because they are less liquid.
+Also bear in mind VCTs shares are more difficult to sell than mainstream investments.
 As such, investors must be prepared to be invested for the long-term and be able to withstand a potential total loss.

-Browse all VCT offers available through Wealth ClubRead more about See current VCT offers
+Browse all VCT offers currently available or expected to be available through Wealth Club: apply online or register to receive an alertRead more about See current and upcoming VCT offers